alz86/SafePath/README.md

 The strength of SafePath lies in its dual approach.
 It serves as a tool for the community to find and contribute to safer routes.
 At the same time, it empowers local governments to actively participate in public safety.
 By providing them with tools for confidential data upload and API integrations, we aim for a perpetually updated safety map that benefits everyone.

-In the age where data is as precious as gold, SafePath ensures uncompromised privacy while aiming for unmatched safety.
-And as an open-source initiative, SafePath is more than just a tool—it's a movement.
+As an open-source initiative, SafePath is more than just a tool—it's a movement.
 We invite developers and contributors worldwide to join us in this journey, making safety not just a local concern but a global endeavor.

 ## Project Structure Overview